ABIDE IN THE DOCTRINE OF CHRIST

 The Lord Jesus said, “My doctrine is not Mine, but His who sent Me.”
 (John 7:16 NKJV).

 “For I have not spoken on My own authority; but the Father who sent Me gave Me a command, what I should say and what I should speak.”
 (John 12:49 NKJV).

 The word or teaching of Christ on any subject is the divine, authoritative, supreme and final authority on the subject.

 It is superior to any words or teachings of any patriarchs or prophets in the Old Testament on the subject, for the Lord Jesus Christ is the radiance of God’s glory and the very expression of God’s person.

 The doctrine of Christ is also perfect and complete.
-Nothing is missing that needs to be added or something imperfect that needs to be corrected.
+There is nothing missing that needs to be added, or something imperfect that needs to be corrected.

 Second, we shall not be able to fully comprehend the doctrine of Christ without first having the willingness to obey Christ fully or unreservedly.